sezinnacet/Pusula_Sezin_Acet/README.md

 Name & Surname : Sezin Acet
-e-mail address : sezinnacet@gmail.com
+E-mail address : sezinnacet@gmail.com

 **Data Science Intern Case Study**

 **Overview**

-This project aims to analyze a dataset related to side effects caused by medications.
-The project involves handling missing data, encoding categorical variables, and normalizing numerical variables.
-The key tasks performed include:
+This document summarizes the data analysis and preprocessing steps taken in the project on medication side effects.
+Throughout the project, tasks such as handling missing data, encoding categorical variables, and normalizing numerical variables were carried out.

-- Loading the dataset
+**Data Analysis and Preprocessing Steps**

+a.
+Handling Missing Data
-- Filling missing values using KNNImputer
+- Method: KNNImputer
+- Missing values in the dataset were filled using the KNN algorithm, which utilizes neighboring data points.
+During this process, categorical variables such as gender, nationality, city, and blood type were converted into numerical values, and missing values in weight and height were imputed.

+b.
+Encoding Categorical Variables
-- Encoding categorical variables using OneHotEncoder
+- Method: OneHotEncoder
+- Categorical variables like gender, nationality, city, and blood type were encoded into binary (0 and 1) values to make them suitable for use in machine learning algorithms.

+c.
+Normalizing Numerical Data
-- Standardizing numerical data using StandardScaler
+- Method: StandardScaler
-- Visualizing key aspects of the dataset such as gender distribution, top side effects, and the relationship between height and weight
+- Numerical columns such as weight and height were normalized to bring the data to a standard scale.
+  This ensures consistent results during modeling and helps avoid issues related to differing data ranges.

+**Conclusion**

+The data preprocessing steps resulted in a clean, complete, and ready-to-use dataset for modeling.
+Missing values were filled, categorical variables were encoded, and numerical data was normalized.
+These steps ensured the dataset was properly prepared for further analysis and modeling.

 **Instructions to Run the Code**
 1. Clone the Repository: First, clone the GitHub repository to your local machine: